ffelten/MASAC/README.md

 # MASAC

-:warning: Work in progress, suggestions are welcome. :warning:
+:warning: Work in progress, suggestions are welcome.
+Currently working on a jax version of masac 🤭:warning:

 Simple, yet useful Multi-Agent SAC for Parallel [PettingZoo](https://pettingzoo.farama.org/) environments.
 It is assumed that the agents are homogeneous (actions and observations) and all have the same global reward.